PUSHWORTH MARKETPLACE

 Pushworth will not be liable for any delay in payment arising from a Supplier’s failure to maintain a valid ABN.

-Suppliers remain solely responsible for all taxation, GST registration and statutory compliance relating to their business operations.
+Suppliers are independent business operators in their own right and remain solely responsible for all taxation, GST registration and statutory compliance relating to their business operations.

 5. TERMINATION & RELIABILITY MANAGEMENT